devops-kd/ghpr-leaderboard-report/README.md

 docker pull karthi211187/ghpr-leaderboard-report:v0.1.0

-# Run the doker image to execute the script which will
+# Run the docker image to execute the script which will
 # fetch the pull requests, process them and send it to slack channel.

 docker run -d -e GH_ACCESS_TOKEN=$GH_ACCESS_TOKEN \